 Last year, Cognata received $5 million in funding from Emerge, Maniv Mobility and Airbus Ventures.
 The company said it will use the funding for its autonomous vehicle product, which combines artificial intelligence, deep learning and computer vision in a simulation platform.

 “We are building a 3D city model not only of buildings, but trees and parking meters.
-The next layer is the autonomous layer that features cars, pedestrians and other transportation models in New York, San Francisco, Tel Aviv and London,” said Shapiro at last year’s Telematics Detroit.
+The next layer is the autonomous layer that features cars, pedestrians and other transportation models in New York, San Francisco, Tel Aviv and London,” said Atsmon at last year’s Telematics Detroit.
 “The final layer of the platform is to connect the industry to the OEM’s autonomous driving solution.”

-Shapiro was Harman’s head of advanced driver-assistance systems (ADAS).
+Atsmon was Harman’s head of advanced driver-assistance systems (ADAS).

 The simulation engine reproduces sensor input in high fidelity by emulating interactions with real-world materials, the company said.
 Cognata also said it can recreate cities anywhere in the world, allowing an expanded range of testing scenarios beyond the current limited geographies, which they say has been a challenge for OEM and Tier-1 autonomous vehicle manufacturers.